IIP Placements in Social Entrepreneurship

 Stiftung Solarenergie (StS) Philippines is a social enterprise organization that strives to combat rural poverty by providing all off-grid villages with access to innovative technology solutions powered by solar energy.
 One in four Filipinos lack access to electricity.
 The vast majority of these 25 million individuals live in isolated coastal and mountainous regions across the country.
 StS Philippines is engaged in illuminating off-grid households via solar home lighting systems, installing community-level solar applications such as computer labs and water pumps, empowering beneficiaries through education and capacity building, and mobilizing citizen-sector support for efforts to eradicate energy poverty.
 StS catalyzes change by leveraging both market-based as well as philanthropic resources, working in tandem with social businesses and community-based organizations to ensure sustainable impact at the grassroots level.
 IIP interns will assume significant responsibilities and gain the opportunity to support ongoing community development work at the grassroots level.
 The responsibilities of the IIP intern will include working on projects related to designing, piloting, and evaluating household and community level solar energy solutions, such as the design of solar homes (lighting, radios, phone charging, TV, fan, refrigerator), solar community learning centers (computers and educational content), and solar lamp rental facilities.
 Also, IIP interns can contribute to the communication and publicity of advocacy campaigns that aim to mobilize resources and raise awareness on rural electrification issues.
 This placement is ideal for IIP candidates interested in economic and community development, the environment, technology and social enterprises.
 Online media, graphic design, and video editing skills would be an asset but are not required.
 Two placements have been created for International Internship Program (IIP) interns.

-TerraCycle's goal is to eliminate waste by providing innovative solutions for hard-to-recycle products and packaging waste.
-TerraCycle's model engages consumers and communities in the collection of a range of waste through Bridgade programs and then converts this waste into new eco-friendly products.
+TerraCycle is a green business that collects non-recyclable post-consumer waste and transforms it into new eco-friendly products or materials.
+Terracycle 's goal is to eliminate waste by providing innovative solutions for hard-to-recycle products and packaging waste.
+TerraCycle's model engages consumers and communities in the collection of a range of waste through programs and then converts this waste into new products.
 TerraCycle also gives back to the community by making donations per unit of waste collected by non-profits and schools.
-The Buenos Aires office is the hub for TerraCycle's Spanish-speaking operations in South America, with a current focus on Argentina, Colombia, and Chile.
-TerraCycle's Buenos Aires office offers a comprehensive internship program with meaningful and substantial work, supervision and performance feedback, and "learning coffees" on TerraCycle topics.
+TerraCycle offers a comprehensive internship program with meaningful and substantial work, supervision and performance feedback, and "learning coffees" on TerraCycle topics.
 The focus of this internship placement will be a Keystone Project, which the intern leads and concludes during the duration of the internship.
 The Keystone Project is designed to contribute directly to one of TerraCycle's work areas so that the intern gains real experience and know-how through substantial, mission-driven work.
 In addition, the intern will carry out daily activities as required.
-Proficiency in Spanish is required with fluency preferred.
-Three placements have been created for International Internship Program (IIP) interns.
+Please check the by region/country listings for requirements specific to each location.
 Keystone Projects are available in the following areas:

 - Community Outreach: TerraCycle's Brigade teams are comprised of schools, community organizations, non-profits, youth groups, and a wide variety of other organizations.
 This intern will lead efforts to engage new and existing participants in the Brigade programs.
 The intern will research new community engagement ideas, develop strategy, and assist in making preparations to these potential community partners.